Climate change and the environment

 Gender equality issues in the UNFCCC context

-The Framework Convention does not make specific reference to gender or women and girls.
-The first linkage to gender equality was made only in 2001, attention to gender perspectives and recognition of the relevance of gender equality and women’s empowerment in climate change discussions have grown since the adoption of the Cancun Agreements at COP 16, held in Cancun in December 2010.
-The Cancun Agreements affirmed that “climate change adaptation should “follow a country-driven, gender-sensitive, participatory and fully transparent approach” and that mitigation “responses to climate change should… take fully into account the consequences for vulnerable groups, in particular women and children.”
+The Convention itself does not make specific reference to gender or women and girls.
+The first linkage to gender equality was made only in 2001, with decision 36/CP.7 on enhancing the participation of women at all levels of decision-making related to climate change.
+Attention to gender perspectives and recognition of the relevance of gender equality and women’s empowerment in climate change discussions have grown since the adoption of the Cancun Agreements at COP 16 (2010), which called for gender-sensitive adaptation actions, among others.